Georgian–Seljuk wars: Reign of George III

+ja, devastated the land and turn back with prisoners and booty.
+The struggle for Ani continued.
+For four long years Ani was attacked ceaselessly.
+The population was reduced to misery, the land was not tilled and the economy was dislocated.
 There seemed to be no end to the war between George III and atabeg Eldiguz.
 But the belligerents were exhausted to such an extent that Eldiguz proposed an armistice.
-George had no choice but to make peace.
-He restored Ani to its former rulers, the Shaddadids, who became his vassals.
-The Shaddadids, ruled the town for about 10 years, but in 1174 King George took the Shahanshah ibn Mahmud as a prisoner and occupied Ani once again.
-Ivane Orbeli, was appointed governor of the town.
+George had no alternative but to make concessions.
+Eldiguz restored Ani to its former rulers, the Shaddadids, who became his vassals.

-In 1177 George III faced the revolt of House of Orbeli.
-Ivane decided to request aid from neighbouring kingdoms.
-In particular, they requested aid from Shah-Armens and Eldiguzids, but no assistance was forthcoming.
-George III was able to crush the revolt and embarked on a crackdown campaign on the defiant aristocratic clans; Ivane Orbeli was put to death and the surviving members of his family were driven out of Georgia.
-Sargis I Mkhargrdzeli was appointed as a governor of Ani.
-In 1178, George III appointed his daughter and heiress Tamar as heir apparent and co-ruler to forestall any dispute after his death.
-However, he remained co-regent until his death in 1184.
+The Shaddadids, ruled Ani for about 10 years, but in 1174 King George captured the Shahanshah ibn Mahmud as a prisoner and captured Ani once again.
+Ivane Orbeli, was appointed governor of Ani.